Evaluation Procedures for Children

 What are standard evaluation procedures?

-Before your doctor can recommend treatment or rehabilitation, he or she must first determine the reason for, and source of, your child's condition.
-This typically involves a full physical exam and a detailed medical history.
-At this time, be sure to tell your child's doctor of any other illnesses, injuries, or complaints that have been associated with the pain or condition, as well as any previous treatments or medicines prescribed.
+Before your child’s healthcare provider can recommend treatment or rehabilitation, he or she must first find out the reason for, and source of, your child's condition.
+This typically means doing a full physical exam and taking a detailed health history.
+Tell your child's provider about any other illnesses, injuries, or complaints that have been linked to the pain or condition.
+Also tell the provider about any past treatments or medicines prescribed.
 Some early tests may then be done, including:

 X-rays.
 A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.